Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 And, after all, do we know for a certainty that Albus did not stroll down to Slughorn’s office with a bottle of oak matured mead the evening after he had finally viewed Slughorn’s memory of that interview with Riddle, and assured his old friend Horace that, yes, a great deal of damage had been done by that conversation, but he was hardly the first person to have been hoodwinked by Riddle?

-And may have suggested also that there was a chance that they could finally put some of it right, perhaps?
+And might have suggested also that there was a chance that they could finally put some of it right, perhaps?
 And that there was a very necessary part that Slughorn could help them with, a perfectly safe part, but very, very important?

 I don’t think we do know otherwise.
 For that matter, silly as Slughorn can sometimes be, he is not really stupid.
 And he won’t have forgotten that the poisoned mead had been purchased as a gift for Dumbledore, and stated as such.
 He probably already realized that someone was trying to kill the Headmaster.

 We know that a Protean charm will work between Hogsmeade and Hogwarts.
 Draco and Rosemerta had been communicating that way since at least the first Hogsmeade weekend.
-Do we know that Albus did not intend to tip Slughorn off that they were on their way back after Harry went running off for help when he staged his second collapse in Hogsmeade?
+Do we know that Albus did not tip Slughorn off that they were on their way back after Harry went running off for help when he staged his second collapse in Hogsmeade?

 Well, we know that he didn’t get the chance to do anything so complex at that point.
 Rosemerta was under instructions to be on the watch and point out the Dark mark, to draw Albus back to the school.
 But Harry did hear Albus muttering on the flight back.
 Taking down the extra protections around the perimeter accounts for it.
 But we don’t know that was all he was doing.